 Then the bare factorization theorem Eq.\ (\ref{factorization.bare}) becomes just\footnote{ Note that this equation has no remainder term even if we have non-zero quark masses, since we have not yet taken a zero-mass limit in the coefficient function.
 To compute the coefficient function for a light parton, it is normally convenient to take the zero mass limit, as we will see later.
 In that case the remainder term on a parton target will become nonzero. }

 while the renormalized factorization theorem on a parton target is

 Neither of these equations has a remainder term.
-The coefficient function is, of course, target-independent; it is the same here, on a parton target, as in the factorization theorem on a hadron target.
+The coefficient function is, of course, target independent; it is the same here, on a parton target, as in the factorization theorem on a hadron target.

 We expand in powers of $K_{0}$, and the $n$th term in $F_{p}$ is

 Rewriting this equation as

 gives the desired recursion.
 The $n$th order renormalized coefficient is the $n$th order partonic structure function minus lower-order terms in the Wilson coefficients times partonic matrix elements of the operators defining the parton densities.
 Both the partonic structure functions and the partonic operator matrix elements can be computed in perturbation theory, and actual calculations to order $\alpha _{s}^{2}$ exist \cite{BMSvN}.
 The recursion starts at order 0, where the coefficient function is the lowest-order partonic structure function: the first non-trivial case, for $n=1$, is exactly Eq.\ (\ref{first.order.coeff}).